karmaniverous/stan/.stan/system/stan.todo.md

   - Adjusted the Table of Contents, Commit Message exception, Fence Hygiene note, and Response Format bullets to point at the canonical prompts and terminology.

 - System prompt — introduce stan.requirements.md separation
   - Added `stan.requirements.md` to CRITICAL Layout and Documentation conventions as the STAN‑maintained end‑state requirements document.
   - Clarified that developers may edit it directly but shouldn’t have to; STAN will create/update it on demand (no change to `stan init` behavior).
   - Added an always‑on separation guard to move content when requirements drift into the project prompt (or vice versa).

+- Patch fallback + diagnostics (downstream)
+  - jsdiff fallback now supports creating new files when the patch uses “--- /dev/null” → “+++ b/<path>”.
+This unblocks new‑file patches when `git apply` cannot be used.
+  - Downstream diagnostics now include attempt summaries and jsdiff reasons, eliminating blank envelopes (“START/END” with no content).

 - Sequential cancellation gate (tests)
   - Added a one‑tick event‑loop yield after each sequential script completes and re‑checked the cancellation gate before scheduling the next script.